Probing the Schwarzschild black hole immersed in a dark matter halo through astrophysical tests: Constrains on the parameters of the dark matter halo through the astrophysical quasiperiodic oscillations

 Here, \(\nu_{U,\mathrm{obs}}^{\,i}\) and \(\nu_{L,\mathrm{obs}}^{\,i}\) are the measured upper and lower QPO frequencies, \(\nu_{U,\mathrm{mod}}^{\,i}\) and \(\nu_{L,\mathrm{mod}}^{\,i}\) are the corresponding model predictions, and \(\sigma_{U,\mathrm{obs}}^{\,i}\) and \(\sigma_{L,\mathrm{obs}}^{\,i}\) denote the corresponding statistical uncertainties for the associated quantities.

 With this likelihood we explore the four-parameter space $[r, M, \rho_s, r_s]$ via MCMC.
-The median (best-fit) values are reported in Table~\ref{table:best-fit}, while Fig.~\ref{Fig.mcmc} shows the posterior probability density distributions for four X-ray binaries.
+The best-fit values and upper limits of the black hole parameters obtained with different QPO models are reported in Table~\ref{table:best-fit2}, while Fig.~\ref{Fig.mcmc} represents the posterior probability density distributions for the four X-ray binaries in the case of the FR model.
 The shaded regions in Fig.~\ref{Fig.mcmc} mark the 68\,\%, and 95\,\% confidence level, illustrating the statistical uncertainties of the inferred dark matter halo parameters $\rho_s$ and $r_s$.

-Fig.~\ref{Fig.bestFit} compares the model predictions - obtained from the best-fit MCMC parameters - with the observed twin-QPO frequencies.
-The agreement is excellent for GRS 1915+105 and remains good for GRO J1655-40.
-By contrast, the model does not match the observations for XTE J1550-564 and XTE J1859+226.